Boys Lacrosse Equipment Guide 2023

 Boys 3rd grade and older will need the following to play: Helmet, Mouthguard, Shoulder Pads, Arm Pads, Gloves, Protective Cup, Cleats, and Crosse (Stick).
 Goalies will need different equipment.
 If your son is a goalie, contact your coach or the Club for buying ideas.

-Boys K-2 will need Gloves, and a Crosse.
+Boys K-2 will need a stick (crosse) and goggles.
+These will be provided by the club and returned at the end of the season.
 Because there is no stick checking and we use a soft ball, no helmet, shoulder pads, or arms pads are required.

 There are two guides that may help you learn the basics.
 First, USA Lacrosse has developed this guide to help identify equipment needs.
 Second, the Club’s sponsors at Dick’s Sporting Goods have developed this guide.
 But be careful.
 The Dick’s site has not been updated for the 2022 season.
 There has been a rule change that requires all players to obtain shoulder pads that meet a certain safety standard protecting the chest area.